 To meet Greg Worsowicz, MD, MBA, is to meet someone who is passionate about his job.
 He gets energized when interacting with patients and learning about their lives, family and medical situation.
 He loves taking that information and determining the best place for patients after they leave the hospital.

-As chair of the MU Department of Physical Medicine and Rehabilitation and medical director of the Rusk Rehabilitation Center, Worsowicz consults with physicians, nurses, case managers and social workers about a patient’s ongoing medical and rehabilitation needs before they are ready to be discharged from the hospital.
+As chair of the MU Department of Physical Medicine and Rehabilitation and medical director of the Rusk Rehabilitation Hospital, an affiliate of Encompass Health and MU Health Care, Worsowicz consults with physicians, nurses, case managers and social workers about a patient’s ongoing medical and rehabilitation needs before they are ready to be discharged from the hospital.

 “At the hospital, a patient receives a lot of medical care and varying degrees of rehabilitation,” Worsowicz says.
 “At some point, they may need more rehab and less medical care.
 That’s where rehab consults come into play.
 We look at several factors to ensure the patient is transitioned to the most appropriate place or level of care.”